AlexVT100/gauge-reader/README.md

 ## Project Goal

-I need to remotely monitor the coolant pressure in the heating system in my house when I'm away and woild like to integrate the monitoring into [Tuya](https://www.tuya.com/) and/or
+I need to remotely monitor the coolant pressure in the heating system in my house when I'm away and would like to integrate the monitoring into [Tuya](https://www.tuya.com/) and/or
 [Home Assistant](https://www.home-assistant.io/).